MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 #### Reduce complexity

 I know a lot of people who use python for HFT (beatz I'm looking at you).
-This is fine so long as you know what you are doing and make sure the average processing time is appropriate for the data rate.
+This is fine so long as you know what you are doing and make sure the average processing time is appropriate for the data ingestion rate.
-The simplest solution to make the amount of inflowing data manageable is to change the subscriptions.
+The simplest solution to make the amount of data manageable is to change the subscriptions.
-If you are trading low liquidity alt-coins, there is no need for a highly optimised trading system.
+If you are trading low liquidity alt-coins, there is likely no need for a highly optimised trading system.
 (note. some smaller cap coins have insane volumes when they are pumping) There are aggregate trade feeds and gated order book feeds that are much less demanding to process.
 Since order books and trades are the majority of data, if the goal is to reduce the influx of data this is the best place to start.

 #### Not all data needs to be process equally

 Market data generally has two main types, deltas and snapshots.
-What does this mean and what does this matter?
+What does this mean and why does this matter?
 If you are listening to an L3 order book feed every update is a change to the order book (insert, cancel etc).
 These are deltas (changes) and to have correct picture of the order book, all the deltas need to be processed.
-This is the same for trades since each trade is its own unique bit of information.
+This is the same for trades since each trade is its own unique event.
 So for this reason, it is hard to aggregate or skip some of these updates.
 To deal with delta style feeds, generally the code will need to be fast.

-On the other hand snapshot style feeds like L1 (top of book) or L2 feed (price snapshot, order book deltas) can be conflated.
+On the other hand, snapshot style feeds like L1 (top of book) or L2 feed (price snapshot, order book deltas) can be [conflated](https://en.wikipedia.org/wiki/Conflation).
 If the message queue has multiple L1 updates, only the latest needs to be processed.
 In the case for an L2 update, they can be merged and updates to the same side and price can be conflated.
 This means when things are busy the work load can be reduced by skipping or conflating messages.